Key Takeaways

 Learning will increasingly happen inside the tools where work happens—not in separate LMS platforms.
 AI that surfaces knowledge and training within Slack, Teams, Salesforce, and other work applications will reduce the friction between learning and doing.

-Real-Time Knowledge Support
+How Will Real-Time AI Knowledge Support Replace Traditional Courses?

 The line between training and performance support will blur.
 Instead of completing courses before doing work, employees will access AI-powered guidance while doing work.
 Just-in-time learning will supplement (and sometimes replace) just-in-case training.